Articulation Therapy Ideas with Barbecue’n Speech

 - Auditory descriptions (distinctive features) – have the individual choose the item by description.
 For example, find the orange vegetable, but it can be multiple colors or find the meat with fins.

 - Vocabulary – I also use this game as a thematic/vocabulary unit for my preschool/kinder kiddos.
 I also add some more food items to broaden the lesson.
 We talk about some of the following:

 - verbs – cooking, barbecuing, cutting, and eating

 - nouns – corn, peppers, carrots, tomatoes, onions, broccoli, corn, turkey legs, hot dogs, and steak

 - descriptive words – color, class/group, and more.

 An added component to this game is the pop-up feature.
-When too many items are added, the grill pops up spilling many of the items.
-I am not sure who loves this feature more, me or my students!
+When too many items are added, the grill pops up, spilling many of the items.
+I am not sure who loves this feature more, my students or me!